ccxt/ccxt/wiki/Manual.md

 - `symbol`.
 An uppercase string code representation of a particular trading pair or instrument.
 This is usually written as `BaseCurrency/QuoteCurrency` with a slash as in `BTC/USD`, `LTC/CNY` or `ETH/EUR`, etc. Symbols are used to reference markets within the ccxt library (explained below).
 - `base`.
 An uppercase string code of base fiat or crypto currency.
 - `quote`.
 An uppercase string code of quoted fiat or crypto currency.
 - `active`.
 A boolean indicating whether or not trading this market is currently possible.
+Often, when a market is inactive, all corresponding tickers, orderbooks and other related endpoints return empty responses, all zeroes, no data or outdated data for that market.
+The user should check if the market is active and [reload market cache periodically, as explained below](#market-cache-force-reload).
 - `info`.
 An associative array of non-common market properties, including fees, rates, limits and other general market information.
 The internal info array is different for each particular market, its contents depend on the exchange.
 - `precision`.
 The amounts of decimal digits accepted in order values by exchanges upon order placement for price, amount and cost.
 - `limits`.
 The minimums and maximums for prices, amounts (volumes) and costs (where cost = price * amount).